cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 ## Tracking new Outlook usage

-While we work on getting new Outlook in the email apps report for Exchange usage, you can use [this workaround](monitor-usage-reports.md) to get a proxy and approximate usage in your organization.
+While Microsofts work to include the new Outlook in the email apps report for Exchange usage, use the steps from [Monitor adoption of new Outlook](monitor-usage-reports.md) to get a proxy and approximate usage in your organization.

 ## View your organization’s feedback